LiuYunqing/GLProtein/README.md

 ### TAPE Tasks
 Secondary structure prediction, contact prediction, remote homology detection, stability prediction, and fluorescence prediction are tasks from [TAPE](https://github.com/songlab-cal/tape).

-Similar to [OntoProtein](https://github.com/zjunlp/OntoProtein), for these tasks, we provide scripts for fine-tuning under `script/` (❗Preferred).
+For these tasks, we provide scripts for fine-tuning under `script/` (❗Preferred).
 You may need to modify the DATA_DIR and OUTPUT_DIR paths in `run_main.sh` before running the scripts.

 For example, you can fine-tune GLProtein for contact prediction by running the following script:
 ```shell